Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 - Use consistent memos: The memo line is your best friend for clean bookkeeping.
 Always use a consistent format for internal tracking, such as: "123 Main St – Unit 2 – Leak Remediation – Inv #4471."

-ACH is one of the best ways to make one-off or recurring payments, as it allows for automated transactions, and the processing fees are extremely low.
+ACH is one of the best ways to make one-off or recurring payments, as it enables automated transactions and has extremely low processing fees.

 FAQs